doc-jones/GCP-nightly-setup/README.md

 ### Step 2

 To install Rust
 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 Next set Rust to nightly by running this command in your Cloud Shell/terminal window.
 `rustup toolchain install nightly`

-And set to nightly run this commmand in your Cloud Shell `rustup default nightly`
+And set to nightly run this commmand in your Cloud Shell.
+`rustup default nightly`